thbang25/Teaching-an-agent-Grid-World-using-RL-Learning/README.md

 To run the program for a specific scenario, execute the corresponding Python file (`Scenario1.py`, `Scenario2.py`, or `Scenario3.py`).
 Ensure all necessary files (`FourRooms.py`) are in the same directory.

-For example, you can use make file compilation or run each program individually using `Python Scenario1.py`.
+For example, you can use make file compilation, `make run SCENARIO=Scenario1` to run each scenario.

+for the virtual enviroment you need to have access to run it so cant test it fully.

+or run each program individually using `Python Scenario1.py`.